Approach and Landing Tests: ALT

-The ALT program was divided into three distinct phases.
-The first phase was designated as the "taxi-test" phase, which involved the SCA and orbiter in a mated formation conducting taxi tests at Edwards Air Force Base to verify the taxiing characteristics of the aircraft while carrying the orbiter.
-These tests did not involve the orbiter in any way beyond it being mated to the aircraft, so consequently it remained powered down and uncrewed.
-A total of three taxi-tests were performed on February 15, 1977.
-Following this, the program moved into its next phase.
+The ALT program was divided into three phases.

+Taxi-test

+The "taxi-test" phase sought to verify the taxiing characteristics of the SCA while carrying the orbiter.
+On February 15, 1977, the SCA performed three taxi tests at Edwards Air Force Base, hauling the uncrewed, unpowered orbiter around on the ground.

 Captive flights

-The captive flight phase of ALT saw the SCA/orbiter combination in flight as a test of the SCA's flying characteristics while mated to the orbiter, and as an initial test of the orbiter systems in flight.
-This was subdivided into two phases:
+The captive flight phase of ALT served as a test of the SCA's flying characteristics while mated to the orbiter, and an initial test of the orbiter systems in flight.
+It was divided into two sub-phases:

 Captive – inert

-There were a total of five captive-inert flights designed to test the flight and handling characteristics of the aircraft while it was mated to the orbiter.
-As with the taxi tests, this did not involve the orbiter beyond it being mated to the SCA, so it remained unpowered and uncrewed.
+Five captive-inert flights tested the flight and handling characteristics of the aircraft while it was mated to the orbiter.
+No tests were performed aboard the unpowered, uncrewed orbiter.

 Captive – active

-The captive-active flights were intended to determine the optimum profile required for Enterprise to separate from the SCA during the orbiter's free-flights.
+The captive-active flights were intended to determine the optimum profile required for Enterprise to separate from the SCA during the orbiter's free flights.
 These were also intended to refine and test the orbiter crew procedures and to ensure the operational readiness of the orbiter's systems.
 For these three flights, although Enterprise remained mated to the SCA, it was powered and crewed.